Robotics & Automation Outreach Program (RAOP)

 RAOP is structured as a coherent professional development sequence that links authentic research-style experiences with concrete classroom products.

-- Guided Inquiry-Based Learning: Experiments are framed as inquiry-based labs in which educators pose questions, analyze data, and justify evidence-based conclusions before considering how to adapt the same structure for their students.
+- Guided Inquiry-Based Learning: Experiments are framed as inquiry-based labs in which educators pose questions, analyze data, and justify evidence-based conclusions.

-- Assessment Framework: The project uses the Experimental Design Ability Test (EDAT), Test of Scientific Literacy Skills (TOSLS), and Colorado Learning Attitudes about Science Survey (CLASS) to study changes in participants’ experimental design skills, scientific literacy, and attitudes toward inquiry-based learning.
+- Assessment Framework: The project uses EDAT, TOSLS, and CLASS to study changes in participants’ experimental design skills, scientific literacy, and attitudes toward inquiry-based learning.

-- Feedback Loop: Survey responses, debrief sessions, and advisory board reviews are used to refine instructions, rubrics, and support materials for the following cycle.
+- Continuous Improvement: Participant feedback and advisory input are used to refine materials, rubrics, and support resources for the next cycle.

 Application Process and Annual Timeline